ucsc/site-status/fire/index.md

 * Coastal Science Campus
 * Westside Research Park

-As of Monday morning, the fire remains about a mile north of upper campus.
+The fire remains about a mile north of upper campus.
 Cal Fire crews have established fire lines to try and slow the spread toward the campus and the city of Santa Cruz.
 Conditions can change quickly, and we continue to monitor the situation closely.

-There are approximately 84,000 acres involved, 1,361 structures have been destroyed, and the fire is now at 39% containment, according to Cal Fire’s latests update.
+There are approximately 85,000 acres involved, and the fire is now at 43% containment, according to Cal Fire’s latests update.
+More than 1,400 structures have been destroyed including 921 residences.

 ### Get help